-This year JLC has updated its perpetual calendar watch with the new Jaeger-LeCoultre Master Eight Days Perpetual 40 (ref.
-Q1612520) timekeeper.
-Now available in an 18-cart rose gold case and still featuring the same sophisticated, slightly off-white dial with lots of sub-dials and other indicators, the watch still makes a very strong impression and may be a very interesting choice for a person looking for a dressy “complication” watch.
+This year JLC has updated its Perpetual Calendar collection with the new Jaeger-LeCoultre Master Eight Days Perpetual 40 (ref.
+Q1612520).
+Now available in an 18-karat rose gold case and still featuring the same sophisticated, slightly off-white dial with lots of sub-dials and other indicators, the timekeeper still makes a strong impression and may be an interesting choice for a person looking for a dressy “complication” watch.

 The main difference between the two models is, of course, the size of the body.